jkapsalis/SwAPI-cli-search-tool/README.md

 1. *def get_all_chars():*

-    Fetches all characters from the SWAPI.
+    Gets all the characters from the SWAPI.
-Converts the response into JSON and extracts the results.
+Converts the data response into JSON and extract all the info.
 2. *def get_char_details(char_url):*

-    Fetches detailed properties of a character or a planet from the provided URL.
+    Gets the properties of a character or a planet from the URL.

 3. *def search_char_name(results, name):*